Marco Asensio: Loan to Aston Villa

 On 3 February 2025, Premier League side Aston Villa announced the loan signing of Asensio until the end of the season.
 He made his debut on 9 February, coming on as a substitute in a 2–1 FA Cup victory against Tottenham Hotspur.
 On 22 February 2025, he scored his first two goals for Villa to give them a 2–1 comeback win over Chelsea in the league.

 Fenerbahçe

-On 1 September 2025, Asensio signed for Turkish Süper Lig club Fenerbahçe on a three-year contract with option for a further year.
+On 1 September 2025, Asensio signed for Turkish Süper Lig club Fenerbahçe on a three-year contract with an option for a further year.
 A transfer fee of €8.5 million was reported in the media.

-On 14 September 2025, he made his debut with the team in a 1-0 Süper Lig victory against Trabzonspor.
-On 21 September 2025, he scored his first goal against Kasımpaşa in a Süper Lig match.

-On 24 September 2025, he made his UEFA Europa League debut against Dinamo Zagreb.

-On 2 November 2025, he scored his first Turkish derby goal for Fenerbahçe against arch rival Beşiktaş in a 2-3 Süper Lig away victory.
+On 14 September, he made his debut with the team in a 1–0 league victory over Trabzonspor.
+On 21 September, he scored his first goal for the club against Kasımpaşa.
+On 24 September, he made his UEFA Europa League debut against Dinamo Zagreb.
+On 2 November, Asensio scored in the derby against Beşiktaş, helping his side to 3–2 win.
+On 23 November, he scored a brace against Çaykur Rizespor, in a 5–2 league win.
+The goals against Çaykur Rizespor meant he had scored in five consecutive matches, a first in Asensio's career.
+On 14 February 2026, Asensio scored in another crucial match, scored his 10th Süper Lig goal against Trabzonspor, helping Fenerbahçe to 3–2 away win.